sroracle/apkfoundry/docs/APKBUILD.rst

 to determine on which architectures the given package must be built.
-It is desirable that the orchestrator need not execute a shell in order to parse the APKBUILD to retrieve only the value of ``arch`` so that a chroot is not needed.
+It is desirable that the orchestrator need not execute a shell in order to parse the APKBUILD to retrieve only the value of ``arch`` so that a container is not needed.
 Since this line almost never contains expansion or is part of a conditional statement, this expectation should not present any problems.

 options
 -------